SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

 Understand the method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The method of M. Vranic basically consists on 3 main steps:
+The method of M. Vranic basically consists on 3 main steps and is schematically described (in 2D) in Fig. :numref:`vranic_merging_method`:

 1. To Decompose macro-particles in position space into groups so that they share close location.
 In :program:`Smilei`, macro-particles are sorted by field cells.
 In the article of M. Vranic *et al.*, the decomposition can be larger than just a cell.